abernier/abernier/articles/drafts/react-confetti.md

 <button onClick={() => confettiRef.current.fire({ particleCount: Math.round(Math.random()*100) }) }>
 ```

-For this, we can use `forwardRef` to pass `confettiRef` to the component, and `useImperativeHandle` to attach an api object to it:
+For this, we can use [`forwardRef`](https://reactjs.org/docs/forwarding-refs.html) to pass this `confettiRef` to the component, and [`useImperativeHandle`](https://reactjs.org/docs/hooks-reference.html#useimperativehandle) to attach an api object to it:

 ```jsx
 const Confetti = forwardRef((props, ref) => {